-A majority of our directors are officers and/or directors of Novogen which may create a conflict of interest.
+A number of our directors are officers and/or directors of Novogen which may create a conflict of interest.

-Four of our six existing board members, including our Chairman, currently serve as board members of Novogen.
+Three of our six existing board members currently serve as board members of Novogen.
 Our President and Chief Executive Officer, Christopher Naughton, is the Managing Director of Novogen.
+Our Chairman and Phenoxodiol Program Director, Professor Graham Kelly, is an executive of Novogen.
 Our Chief Financial Officer and Secretary, David Ross Seaton, is the Chief Financial Officer of Novogen.
 Simultaneous service as a Novogen director or officer can create, or appear to create, a conflict of interest, when such directors or officers are presented with decisions that could have different implications for us and for Novogen.